 You will need:

-- A reference from someone who can comment on your suitability for the programme – this is likely to be your current line manager and should be submitted on letter headed paper at the point of applying.
+- A reference from someone who can comment on your suitability for the programme – this is likely to be from your current line manager and should be submitted on letter headed paper at the point of applying.

 We recommend that you read the prospectus before you start your application so you understand what the programme entails and the expectations of a self-directed, independent learner.
 We also bring your attention to our payment terms and conditions.

 We consider and accept applications in the order that we receive them.
 Applications will close six weeks before Intro Week or when the cohort is full.
 You will need confirmation of funding at the point of accepting your offer of a place on the programme.
 We are unable to consider applications until a full application has been received which includes a reference.
-If you have any queries regarding this process please contact the Programme Team.
+If you have any queries regarding this process please contact the PgCert Team.

 Provided that all required documents are included the outcome of your application will normally be confirmed within 10 working days of receipt.
 If your application is successful, we’ll send you an offer and payment schedule form.